 Most people present with acute pain in one knee, which is often more severe than usual knee arthritis pain.
 The pain usually affects the inside of the knee and may be associated with limping.
 As the disease progresses, people find it increasingly difficult to walk even shorter distances.
 Rest usually relieves the pain, but it returns once walking resumes.
 Also, night pain is common.

 When your doctor examines your knee, there is often tenderness on the inside of the knee or at the medial femoral condyle.
-In the worst cases, we see swelling and joint movement restriction.
+In the worst cases, we see swelling and restricted joint movement.

 Insufficiency fracture knee MRI

 First, we start with a plain X-ray.
 In early cases, the X-ray may be normal.
-However, in advanced cases, we see a breakdown of the bone with flattening of the knee condyle.
+However, in advanced cases, we see bone breakdown with flattening of the knee condyle.

-If the X-ray is normal, MRI can detect early changes of swelling or marrow oedema on the inside of the knee.
+If the X-ray is normal, an MRI can detect early signs of swelling or marrow oedema inside the knee.
 In more advanced cases, focal areas of bone death can sometimes be seen just under the cartilage.
 In addition, we might see knee arthritis, meniscal tears, and meniscal extrusions.

 Once diagnosed, we often check bone density with a DEXA scan and perform blood tests to exclude low calcium or vitamin D levels.